 Price & Shipping Info

 Wine Insiders membership costs as little as $139.95 for 12 bottles of wine.
 Shipping costs extra plus sales tax where applicable.
-The price per bottle, is $13.32.
+The price per bottle, with delivery, is $13.32.

 Shipments are sent quarterly.